KeepSafe/dexcount-gradle-plugin/README.md

 ## Note on Instant Run

-By default, `dexcount-gradle-plugin` does not apply to Instant Run builds in Android Studio.
-Instant Run is implemented in such a way that it makes method counts very inaccurate: it adds generated code to your APK as well as disabling Proguard.
-Additionally, method counting can take anywhere from half a second to several seconds.
-A drop in the bucket for full builds, but Instant Run builds can take as little as three seconds, making `dexcount` relatively quite expensive.
-For these reason, the plugin is disabled by default.
+`dexcount-gradle-plugin` does not count methods for Instant Run builds in Android Studio.
+Instant Run is implemented in such a way that it makes method counts very inaccurate.
+As of build-tools version 3.0.0, it is no longer possible to access the complete incrementally-built APK at all.
+For these reasons, **Instant Run is not supported**.

-If, *bearing in mind that counts will be wrong*, you still wish to count methods on Instant Run, setting `enableForInstantRun` in the plugin configuration will make that happen.

 ## Snapshot Builds